Levelling up before the blue wall crashes down | The Bubble

 “I can give my cast-iron commitment to levelling up, particularly in Yorkshire”.

 But who is levelling up really benefitting?
-Might that wall soon be painted red once again?
+Might that wall soon be painted a Labour shade of red once again?

 What is levelling up?